saifulkhan/storytelling-vis/README.md

 Use the getter functions to retrieve the feature properties.

-**Feature Factory:** The `FeatureFactory` class implements a factory design pattern for streamlined feature creation, utilizing search functions to dynamically generate feature instances based on input feature action table and time series data.
+**MSB Feature Factory:** The `MSBFeatureFactory` class implements a factory design pattern for streamlined feature creation, utilizing search functions to dynamically generate feature instances based on input feature action table and time series data.

+TODO: Show an example.

-**Feature API:** Explore the `src/utils/storyboards/feature` directory for details on the available features and their implementations.
+**MSB Feature API:** Explore the `src/utils/storyboards/feature` directory for details on the available features and their implementations.

 **Example:** See an example of feature detection and its visualization [⤴](http://localhost:3000/storyboards/examples/test-features).